Repairs Project Continues: Library Will Shift to All-Virtual Services

 Crystal Lake Public Library Building Update

-Critical repairs scheduled for fall 2020/winter 2021.
-During 2019, an updated assessment of the condition of the Library building identified critical areas of repair to address, which include:
+Critical repairs are scheduled for Fall 2020/Winter 2021.
+An updated assessment of the condition of the Library building identified critical areas of repair to address, which include:

 o Leaking – Resealing of the building including tuckpointing, replacing failed windows, resealing perimeter, repairing the roof